timescale/docs/timescaledb/how-to-guides/hypertables/create.md

 ---

 # Create hypertables

 After [creating a TimescaleDB database][install], you're ready to create your first hypertable.
-Creating a hypertable is a 2-step process:
+Creating a hypertable is a two-step process:

 1. Create a PostgreSQL table as usual
-2. Convert it to a TimescaleDB hypertable
+1. Convert it to a TimescaleDB hypertable

 You can [create a distributed hypertable][create-distributed-hypertable] similarly.